-(21) Short extensions of time for submission of work (short extension) of five (5) days or less from the original due date are managed by the Course and Unit Administrator.
-Extensions of longer than five (5) days are possible under a Special Consideration application only.

-(22) Where a student will be prevented from submitting an assessment item on time, by circumstances outside their control, they may apply in advance to the relevant Course and Unit Administrator for a short extension to the due date.

-(23) Students requesting a short extension must apply at least one (1) working day before the deadline for submission unless exceptional circumstances (e.g. hospitalisation) make this impracticable.

-(24) Where a student cannot apply for a short extension at least one (1) working day before the deadline for submission they should apply for special consideration.

-(25) The standard penalty for late submission without an approved short extension will be 5% of the total possible mark per day.
-If submission is overdue by more than ten (10) days, five (5) days for VU Online and three (3) days in a Block, the work will not be assessed.

-(26) Students apply by completing the 'Application for Short Extension for Submission of Assessable Work ' form and lodging it with the relevant Course and Unit Administrator.
+- (21) Short extensions of time for submission of work (short extension) of five (5) days or less from the original due date are managed by the Course and Unit Administrator.
+Extensions of longer than five (5) days are possible under a Special Consideration application only, via MyVU. - (22) Special consideration/short extension applications related to COVID-19 will not require additional supporting documentation for approval.
+Instead students can submit a Student Statement explaining their circumstances and why they are unable to provide the usual supporting documentation. - (23) Where a student will be prevented from submitting an assessment item on time, by circumstances outside their control, they may apply in advance to the relevant Course and Unit Administrator for a short extension to the due date. - (24) Students requesting a short extension must apply at least one (1) working day before the deadline for submission unless exceptional circumstances (e.g. hospitalisation) make this impracticable. - (25) Where a student cannot apply for a short extension at least one (1) working day before the deadline for submission they should apply for special consideration. - (26) The standard penalty for late submission without an approved short extension will be 5% of the total possible mark per day.
+If submission is overdue by more than ten (10) days, five (5) days for VU Online and three (3) days in a Block, the work will not be assessed. - (27) Students apply by completing the 'A142 Application for Short Extension for Submission of Assessable Work 'form and lodging it with the relevant Course and Unit Administrator.